Demfier/simulation_assignment/README.md

   - D = Demands per day
   - P = Reorder point (constant)
   - Q = Reorder quantity (fixed)
-  - S = Stock<br>
+  - S = Stock

    **Rules**:
    - *If* Stock <= P, order Q items
    - *If* D > S => (sales loss) *else* => carry_over cost

   **Assumptions**:
   1. Lead Time = 3 days (If order placed on 10th, will get on 13th)
   2. Carrying cost per day per unit = 0.75 Rs.
   3. Loss per unit out of stock = 18 Rs.
   4. Ordering cost per order = 75 Rs. (inclusive of transportation cost)
   5. Demand in a day is between 0-99
   6. There is never more than one replenishment order
   7. Initial Conditions: S = 115 units, no outstanding order<br>
   Select the best policy out of the 5 given alternatives after operating for 180 days.